Estonian National Commission for UNESCO

 Estonian National Commission for UNESCO was established by the order of Estonian Government on 17 August 1992 (No. 317-k) in accordance with Article VII of UNESCO's constitution and pursuant to the Charter of National Commissions for UNESCO.
 According to the order of Estonian Government of 20 July 1999 (No 810-k) Estonian National Commission was reorganized into a foundation.

 The Advisory Committee is another important organ in the structure of Estonian National Commission for UNESCO.
 Its task is to advise the Supervisory Board and the Management Board in the matters concerning the fields of activities of UNESCO and to participate in the implementation of conventions and programmes and in the formulation of Estonian positions.
-As of 2013 there are 11 members in the Advisory Committee.
+As of 2021 there are 8 members in the Advisory Committee.